CDCgov/Nf-NeST/README.md

 <a id="outputs"></a>
 ## Output Description

-Output file folder will be created under /inputfiles/
+Output file folder will be created under the user specifed `/inputfiles/`.

-Output table will be found in /inputfiles/output/visualization/

-SNP information for each sample with separate file could be found in /inputfiles/output/snpfilter
+Using the `angola` dataset as an example.
+After the run, the `angola` input directory will have the analysis `outputs`.Output table will be found in `/angola/output/visualization/`.
+SNP information for each sample with separate file could be found in /angola/output/snpfilter

 1. Report files: